 What Changes Did Google Make?

-As alluded to before, when companies made it to Position Zero, they still ranked elsewhere on the first page.
+As alluded to before, when companies made it to Position Zero, they still ranked elsewhere in the top ten results of a SERP.
 Sometimes this was at the very top of the results.
 Other times, it could be six spaces down.
 To some people, this seemed unfair.
 Why should the same webpage rank twice?
 Google apparently felt the same way because this promotion now comes with a demotion.

 Webpages that make it to the featured snippets section will no longer rank on page one among the rest of the results.
 That listing will get immediately pushed to the top of the second page or at Position 11.
 There are instances where two results make it to Position Zero.
 In these instances, both will get “deduplicated” by moving them to the second page.